GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Get Tokens by Code

-On successful login, the login result will return code and state. `GetTokensByCode` uses code and state and returns access token, refresh token which can be used to access user claims.
+On successful login, the login result will return code and state. `GetTokensByCode` uses code and state to retrieve token which can be used to access user claims.

 **Required parameters:**